eban5/aws-developer-exam-notes/notes-main.md

 Service that collects data about requests that your application serves, and provides tools you can use to view filter, and gain insights into that data to identify issues and opportunities for optimization.
 - Client handlers to instrument AWS SDK clients that your app uses to call other AWS services.
 - An HTTP client to use to instrument calls to other internal and external HTTP web services.

-X-Ray integrates with Java Go Node Python Ruby .NET
+- X-Ray integrates with Java Go Node Python Ruby .NET
+- The X-Ray SDK applies a sampling algorithm to efficiently trace and provide a representative sample of the requests that your application serves.
+This can be utilised post the data is being successfully being sent to X-Ray and in no way helps us in determining the cause of failure to send the data to X-Ray.

 # KMS
 manaaged services to create and control encryption keys